-The Czech soprano, Barbora Sojková, followed music from her childhood, she played a piano and sing as well - from 1995 as a member of the Prague Philharmonic childrenís choir.
-With this ensemble she joined more then 300 concerts, many opera performances at the National Theatre and the State Opera in Prague, recordings of cds and concert tours round world stages (f.e.
-Carnegie hall in New York, National Theatre in Kuala Lumpur).
-After completing grammar school, she studied choir-conducting and church music at the Faculty of Education of the Charles University.
-Now she is a student of Musicology at the Faculty of Philosophy of the Charles University in Prague.
-She studies singing privately (I. Kusnjer, J. Jonášová, E. Toperczerová).
-She is engaged in intepretation of early music (interpretation master-classes with Marius van Altena, Peter Kooy, Julie Hassler and Howard Crook.
-She is also interested in intepretation of medieval music, first of all of gregorian chant.
+The Szech soprano, Barbora Kabátková (b Sojková), has been involved in music since childhood, when she began playing the piano and singing.
+In 1995, she became a member of the Prague Philharmonic Children’s Choir, with which she sang in more than 300 concerts, in many opera performances in the National Theatre and the State Opera in Prague, on CD recordings and in concert tours around the world, including Carnegie Hall in New York City and the National Theatre in Kuala Lumpur.
+After completing grammar school, she studied choir-conducting and church music in the Faculty of Education and Musicology in the Faculty of Philosophy of Charles University in Prague.
+She is currently undertaking postgraduate studies in Musicology in the University’s Faculty of Philosophy, specialising in Gregorian chant under the direction of Mr. David Eben.
+Since 2009 she has taught Gregorian chant in the University’s Faculty of Education.
+She also studied singing privately with I. Kusnjer, J. Jonášová and E. Toperczerová and attended master-classes in the interpretation of early music with Marius van Altena, Peter Kooy, Julie Hassler, Howard Crook and Joel Frederiksen.
+Her principal interest is in the interpretation of medieval music - above all Gregorian chant and polyphony - and in the interpretation of early music vocal repertoire.
 She worked with Schola Benedicta (2004-2007), with which she made CD Wenceslas II. etc.